algosup/2023-2024-project-3-virtual-processor-team-7/documents/functional/functionalSpecifications.md

 The aim of this document is to provide an in depth functional specification for the Virtual Processor Project of Team 7.
 This project's objective is to develop a virtual processor to execute an assembly-like language.
 We will virtualize the processor using C programming language and the GCC compiler.

+In our project, we first create an assembly-like language.
+Then, we bring in the idea of machine code.
+This code is like the computer's basic language that the CPU directly uses.
+Our machine code acts as a link between the instructions of our assembly language and the CPU.
+This step is important because it helps translate the readable assembly-like instructions into the binary language the computer hardware knows.
+This process allows programs to run effectively on our virtual processor.

 ### 3. Project Definition

 #### ➭ Vision